rlespinasse/github-slug-action/README.md

 ## Troubleshooting

-### One of environement variable don't work as intended
+### One of environement variables doesn't work as intended

 [**Note**][naming-conventions]: GitHub reserves the `GITHUB_` environment variable prefix for internal use by GitHub.
 Setting an environment variable or secret with the `GITHUB_` prefix will result in an error.

-Currently, a GitHub workflow setting a `GITHUB_` variable don't ended up in error.
+Currently, a GitHub workflow setting a `GITHUB_` variable will not cause an error, it will just fail silently.
 And if a custom `GITHUB_` variable is in conflict with an official `GITHUB_` variable, the offical `GITHUB_` variable will override custom one.

 <details>